Bubobubobubobubo/sardine/docs/tutorial.md

 # Using Sardine

-This tutorial will only cover the very basics of using **Sardine**.
-To get more information about a specific aspect of **Sardine**, click on each module folder in the source tree on [GitHub](https://github.com/Bubobubobubobubo/sardine/tree/main/sardine) to read their own `README.md` files.
-This tutorial is made collecting different `README` files I have composed for my own needs.
-It is hard to stay upfloat by documenting and coding breaking changes almost every week :)

-This tutorial will guide you throughout various aspects of **Sardine**, but will not dive into details.
-More detailed commentaries will come later to help possible contributors and interested developers!
+This tutorial will hopefully help you to understand the different layers that are composing the performance/composition/improvisation system that **Sardine** is.
+I will not dive deep into details or materials dedicated to contributors or developers but give you the bare minimum to become a proficient **Sardine** user.

+## Sardine Clock

-### Sardine Clock
+### MIDI Clock

-As soon as the library is imported (`from sardine import *`), an instance of `Clock` will start to run in the background and will be referenced by the variable `c`. `Clock` is the main MIDI Clock.
-By default, this clock is running in `active` mode: it will send a MIDI clock signal every tick on the default MIDI port.
-It can also be `passive` and listen to the default MIDI port if you prefer.
-Don't override the `c` variable.
+When **Sardine** is imported using the command `from sardine import *`, an instance of `Clock` will automatically start to run in the background and will be referenced by the variable `c`. `Clock` is the main MIDI Clock.
+By default, if you haven't touched to the configuration, the clock will be running in `active` mode: it will send a **MIDI** clock signal for every tick on the default MIDI port.
+The default MIDI port will either be a virtual port named `Sardine` if your OS supports virtual MIDI ports or the first available MIDI Port declared by your OS.
+It can also be `passive` and made to listen to the default MIDI port if you prefer.
+Never override the `c` variable.
 You won't have to worry a lot about the internals.
-Just remember that some methods can be used and changed on-the-fly to maximize the fun you get:
+You will likely find the following commands interesting:

 * `c.bpm`: current tempo in beats per minute.
 * `c.ppqn`: current [PPQN](https://en.wikipedia.org/wiki/Pulses_per_quarter_note) (Pulses per Quarter Note, used by MIDI gear).
   - be careful.
 The tempo might fluctuate based on the PPQN you choose.
 Assume that 24 is a default sane PPQN for most synthesizers/drum machines.

-The Clock can either be `active` or `passive`.
-The `active` Clock will emit a Clock signal on the MIDI port you picked by default.
-The `passive` Clock will await for a MIDI Clock signal coming from elsewhere (DAWs, hardware, other softwares..).
-Sardine will not behave nicely if no external clock is running while in `passive` mode.
-Being able to send a MIDI Clock Out or to receive a MIDI Clock In is great for collaborating with other musicians.
-Live is also able to mirror an Ableton Link clock to a MIDI Clock.
+* `c.accel`: an acceleration factor for the clock, from `0` to `100` (double tempo) %.
+* `c.nudge`: nudge the clock forward in time by the given amount.
+Usually pinged randomly until you fall back on the external click track you wish to follow.

+### Ableton Link Clock

+Additionally, **Sardine** can be made to start or follow an **Ableton Link** Clock that will be shared by all users on the local network.
+To do so, you will need to join/start a session using the `c.link()` session.
+Be mindful that the regular behavior of the clock will be altered and that you won't be able to change the tempo or alter time the way you want. **Link** is a collaborative clocking protocol, and there is no "main" tempo followed by everyone else, unlike MIDI.
+To resume the regular behavior of the clock, use the command `c.unlink()`.
+The `c.link_log()` function can be used to monitor the **Ableton Link** Clock state.

+The **Ableton Link** Clock is a bit weird.
+It will disrupt the regular behavior of the Sardine Clock.
+It will stop emitting a MIDI clock signal because it cannot ensure that the clock will be steady. **MIDI** Clocks and **Ableton Link** Clock does not go hand in hand.
+It is preferable to kill every running pattern before attempting the switch from regular time to Link time.

+### Some clock things to know

+- Sardine will not behave nicely if no external clock is running while in `passive` mode.

-You can introspect the current state of the clock using clock attributes or using the very verbose `debug` mode.
+- You can introspect the current state of the clock using clock attributes or using the very verbose `debug` mode.
 After running `c.debug = True`:

 ```python
 ...